wp-plugins/name-directory/readme.txt

 == Changelog ==

 = 1.5 =
-* Added search box on front-end
+* Added search box on front-end (You can enable this in the name-directory settings)
-* Added four-column layout
+* Added support for four-column layout
 * Added Russion Translation (Translated by: Rig Kruger http://rodichi.org)

 = 1.4.3 =